House Renovation · Bathroom Renovation · Kitchen Renovation · House Extension · Outdoor Renovations · Recladding · Garage Conversion

 | Second-storey / architectural rebuild | Varies | $450,000+ | $7,000 – $9,000/m² |

-What’s included in these ranges: design, Auckland Council consent fees and management, structural engineering, demolition where required, all trades, materials, fittings, fixtures, and project management.
-Excludes high-end appliance packages or premium fixtures beyond standard spec.
+What’s included: design, Auckland Council consent fees and management, structural engineering, demolition where required, all trades, materials, fittings, fixtures, project management.
+Excludes premium appliance packages and high-end fixtures above standard spec.

-Why the spread is so wide: roughly 50–60% of an extension is labour and trades, with materials and fittings making up the rest.
-The gap between baseline and premium choices is enormous.
-Cladding alone can range from $250/m² for fibre cement to $700/m²+ for premium cedar.
-Windows, kitchen scope (if included), benchtop materials, and fixtures all carry similar ranges.
-Second-storey extensions cost 10–20% more per square metre than ground-floor because of the structural reinforcement required on the existing house.
+Why the spread: labour and trades make up around 50–60% of an extension.
+Materials and fittings cover the rest.
+The gap between baseline and premium choices is huge — cladding alone runs from $250/m² for fibre cement to $700/m²+ for cedar.
+Windows, kitchen scope, benchtops, fixtures all carry similar ranges.
+Going up a storey costs 10–20% more per m² than going out — that’s the structural reinforcement on the existing house.

-What we do differently: our quote breaks the full job down line by line before any work starts — design, consent, every trade, every supplier, every fitting itemised.
+What we do differently: our quote breaks the job down line by line before anything starts.
+Design, consent, every trade, every supplier, every fitting — itemised.
 No vague allowances that blow out three months in.
-Fixed price, fixed timeline.
+The price you sign is the price you pay.
 If scope changes mid-build, you sign off on every variation before we proceed.

-💡 Quick tip: If your existing home was built between the mid-1990s and mid-2000s (the leaky building era), commission a weathertightness assessment before locking in your extension scope.
-The way the new extension joins to the existing structure is one of the most common places for hidden moisture issues to surface — and it’s far cheaper to address inside the extension budget than to discover it mid-build.
+💡 Quick tip: If your house was built mid-1990s through mid-2000s — the leaky building era — get a weathertightness assessment before locking in extension scope.
+Where the new extension joins the existing structure is one of the most common places hidden moisture issues turn up.
+Cheaper to find and price in now than to discover mid-build.

-Want a quick ballpark before talking to us?
-Try our House Extension Cost Calculator — updated to reflect 2026 Auckland market rates.
-Takes 60 seconds and results are sent straight to your inbox.
+Want a ballpark before talking to us?
+Try the House Extension Cost Calculator — updated for 2026 Auckland market rates.
+Sixty seconds.
+Results emailed to you.

 DIY Trade Coordination vs One-Team House Extension

-A house extension involves 10+ trades, an architect, a structural engineer, the Auckland Council consent process, and 4–8 months on site.
-You can manage all of it yourself, or you can hire a full-service renovator who manages it for you.
-Here’s what the difference actually looks like.
+A house extension pulls in 10+ trades, an architect, a structural engineer, Auckland Council, and 4–8 months on site.
+You can run all that yourself — or you can hire one team to run it for you.
+Here’s what each looks like in practice.

 Managing It Yourself

-- Find and hire an architect, then a structural engineer, then a builder, plumber, electrician, gib stopper, tiler, painter, cabinetmaker, waterproofer, and any specialist trades the scope requires
+- Find an architect.
+Then a structural engineer.
+Then a builder, plumber, electrician, gib stopper, tiler, painter, cabinetmaker, waterproofer, and any specialist trades the scope needs.

-- Coordinate the Auckland Council building consent application yourself — and respond to RFIs (Requests for Information) within council deadlines
+- Lodge the Auckland Council building consent application.
+Respond to RFIs (Requests for Information) inside council deadlines.

-- Lodge separate applications if resource consent is also triggered (heritage, height in relation to boundary, site coverage)
+- If resource consent is also triggered (heritage, height in relation to boundary, site coverage) — lodge that separately.

-- Schedule council inspections at foundations, framing, cladding, drainage, and final stages — and reschedule trades around them
+- Book council inspections at foundations, framing, cladding, drainage, and final.
+Reschedule trades around them.

-- Sequence the trades correctly — one late finish ripples through the whole 6-month programme
+- Sequence the trades.
+One late finish ripples through the whole programme.

-- Carry the risk if a trade walks off, materials are delayed, or workmanship fails inspection
+- Carry the risk if a trade walks off, materials are late, or workmanship fails inspection.

-- No single warranty covers the full job — chase each trade individually if something fails
+- No single warranty covers the full job.
+Each trade’s chased individually if something fails.

 One Team, One Quote, One Timeline

-- We lodge the full building consent application with Auckland Council, manage all RFIs, and schedule every council inspection
+- We lodge the full building consent with Auckland Council.
+We handle every RFI.
+We book every inspection.

-- Workmanship warranted by Superior Renovations directly, with trade and manufacturer warranties stacked behind
+- Workmanship’s warranted by us directly.
+Trade and manufacturer warranties stack behind that.

-- We apply for the Code of Compliance Certificate (CCC) on completion
+- We apply for the Code of Compliance Certificate (CCC) at completion.

-- Typical timeline: 4–8 months on site after consent is approved
+- Typical timeline: 4–8 months on site after consent’s approved.

 How We Approach Every Extension We Build